element-hq/element-desktop/scripts/hak/README.md

 hak
 ===

 This tool builds native dependencies for riot-desktop.
-Here follows dome very minimal documentation for it.
+Here follows some very minimal documentation for it.

 Goals: